dramatech/constitution/README.md

 **Section B**

-All meetings shall be run according to Robert's Rules of Order, unless a majority of the meeting participants decide otherwise.
+All meetings shall be run according to the privilege of the presiding officer.

 **Section C**